juxor/afaq/markdown/secJ2.md

 conclusions from their own activity anarchists are very "political."
 The process of individual and social liberation is the most political activity we can think of!

+[‹ J.1 Are anarchists involved in social struggles?](/afaq/secJ1.html "Go to previous page" ) [up](/afaq/secJcon.html "Go to parent page" ) [J.3 What kinds
+of organisation do anarchists build? ›](/afaq/secJ3.html "Go to next page" )